-Why Disclosing is a Good Idea
+Why Disclosing Is a Good Idea

-Before diving into the IRS amnesty programs and what each offers, it’s helpful to first understand why it’s in your best interests to proactively disclose your foreign assets to the IRS.
+Before diving into the IRS amnesty programs and what each offers, it’s helpful first to understand why it’s in your best interests to proactively disclose your foreign assets to the IRS.

 IRS Amnesty Programs > Penalties

 Thankfully, the IRS offers “carrots” in the form of forgiving amnesty programs to complement their penalty “stick.”